-- Theory building on the integration of Africa with the global South, and how new institutions and practices of governance emerge in these relationships, locally and regionally but possibly also globally.
+- in particular on Africa's South-South relations, and how new institutions and practices of governance emerge from them , locally and regionally, but also globally.

 Peace and Conflict Studies/Critical Security Studies